haichungcn/p-todoapp/README.md

 * [x] User can see a history of all action has been made by him.
 * [x] User can assign projects that they created to other users
+* [x] User can see all projects assigned to him
+* [x] User can see all projects created by him
+* [x] User can mark a project created by him as finished or unfinished

 ## Time Spent and Lessons Learned